Anthony J. Pennings, PhD

 Before we lose January, I wanted to remind people of the preferred meaning of Jan 6 (Of course we will remember the attack on the capitol).
 In his 1941 State of the Union address on January 6th, FDR articulated the “Four Freedoms.”
 The first three (Speech, Worship, Fear) were standard democratic ideals, but the fourth was revolutionary for the US.
 “The fourth is freedom from want… which, translated into world terms, means economic understandings which will secure to every nation a healthy peacetime life for its inhabitants.”

-The result was that the USD became the world’s major liquidity currency (initially hampered by gold), Fthe United Nations was created (always hampered by the Security Council vetoes), and the US Navy became the ocean’s police, allowing countries like China to forgo their own protective navies and reducing the cost of their goods for countries worldwide.
+The result was that the USD became the world’s major liquidity currency (initially hampered by Gold), the United Nations was created (but always hampered by the Security Council vetoes), and the US Navy became the ocean’s police, allowing countries like China to forgo their own protective navies and reducing the cost of their goods for countries worldwide.
 This system is currently under review.

 The New Deal as a global “Allies” solution morphed in the 1970s when we reached the limits of the dollar-gold standard (Triffin Dilemma). and USD trade went electronic with Reuters Monitor.[1]
 US debt expanded to provide the new “gold” backing for the global currency with US Treasuries.
 Financial containment was ended, and taxes were reduced.
 Computer networks replaced the telex, and spreadsheet logic dominated the new political economy with the Bloomberg Box, Excel, and China’s Wind, digitizing and privatizing wealth.

-Pan-capitalism broke out in the 1990s with the end of the USSR and the “Atari Democrat’s” World Trade Organization’s “new rules” framework that opened the world to IP networks and digital devices, making China and the other Asian Tigers very rich.
-Privatized telecoms (like NZ Telecom) opened up the world to free video/voice calls and global social media networks like FB.
+Pan-capitalism broke out in the 1990s with the end of the USSR and the “Atari Democrat’s” World Trade Organization’s “new rules” framework that opened the world to IP networks through privatization, liberalization of services through GATS, and reducing tariffs on all sorts of electronic and digital devices.
+The WTO maded China and the other Asian Tigers very rich while privatized telecoms (like NZ Telecom) opened up the world to free video/voice calls, global services like software, and social media networks like FB.

 But just as the gold in Fort Knox had its limits, the US public grew nervous about the federal debt.
-Luckily, the US consumer’s trade deficit kept China and the USD global liquidity system functioning, but not without dollar shortages cropping up, as in 2008, and the persistent strong dollar we see today.
+Both Democrat and Republican politicians used the US debt to instill fear in the US public.
+The US consumer’s trade deficit kept countries like China prosperous (As Ken Cao pointed out, the US is (China’s “Iron Rice Bowl”), and the USD global liquidity system functioning, but not without dollar shortages cropping up, as in 2008, and the persistent strong dollar we see today.

-BRICS is a “Second World” attempt to challenge the US-led world order by seducing the Global South with the Belt and Road Initiative and calls for “de-dollarization.”
-But the failed SMO in Eastern Europe, and the breakdown of the Chinese economy, have crumbled the BRICS initiative.
+BRICS emerged as a “Second World” attempt to challenge the US-led world order by trying to seduce the Global South with the Belt and Road Initiative and calls for “de-dollarization.”
+But the failed SMO in Eastern Europe, and the breakdown of the Chinese economy, and India’s capture of Russia’s shadow fleet oil tankers have crumbled the BRICS initiative.

 It did challenge Walter Wriston’s “information standard” and turned investment and reserve hold to gold.
 China’s CIP has made inroads into the world’s payment systems traditionally dominated by SWIFT.[2]
 Fintech innovations, including AI, represent a major challenge to USD dominance as we move into an era of blockchain and tokenization.